willowbk/C_diff_quantification_and_analysis/README.md

 ## 2.4 Normalizing and plotting the mapped reads

-Finally, the mapped reads on be visualized with the following Python script.
+Finally, the mapped reads can be visualized with the following Python script.

 The parameters for which region to visualize are hard-coded at the start.
 These parameters are currently set for the example rRNA operon region.